 Go to the next corner and repeat the process.
 After tensioning, return to the first corner and remove the ratchet.
 Repeat this process until you have tensioned the entire perimeter of your fence.

-Remember you must terminate the ElectroBraidTM after every 2400 feet.
-Do this by installing an In-Line H-Brace. (see page 11)
+Remember you must terminate the ElectroBraidTM after every 2000 feet if in a straight line.
+Do this by installing an In-Line H-Brace. (see page 12)